-15 Best Open World RPGs Of All Time - Gameranx
+16 Best Open-World RPGs Of All Time - Gameranx

 - Genre: Action RPG

-Developed by the popular BioWare, Dragon Age: Inquisition is a sequel to 2011’s Dragon Age II.
-The game follows a character known as the Inquisitor on a journey to settle the civil unrest in the continent of Thedas.
+Developed by BioWare, Dragon Age: Inquisition is a sequel to 2011’s Dragon Age II.
+The game follows a character known as the Inquisitor on a journey to settle civil unrest on the continent of Thedas.
 Dangerous demons are unleashed on the world and this is where the adventure begins.
-Additionally, players control the Inquisitor and their companions in the gameplay.
-This open-world RPG was nominated for Game of the Year and received a good deal of praise from both critics and gamers.
-It’s definitely worth a play!
+Additionally, players control both the Inquisitor and their companions during gameplay.
+This open-world RPG was nominated for Game of the Year and received a good deal of praise from both critics and gamers alike.
+The next installment, Dragon Age: Dreadwolf, was officially announced in April 2022.

 #7 Monster Hunter: World